Hundreds protest Mali election results marred by fraud claims

 Keita, 73, will take office on September 4, with hopes he can strengthen a 2015 peace accord between the government, government-allied groups and former Tuareg rebels.

-Mali, a landlocked nation home to at least 20 ethnic groups where the majority of people live on less than $2 a day, has battled Jihadist attacks and intercommunal violence for years.
+Mali, a landlocked nation home to at least 20 ethnic groups where the majority of people live on less than $2 (1.76 euros) a day, has battled jihadist attacks and intercommunal violence for years.

 Islamist attacks have spread from the north to the centre and south of the vast country and spilled into neighbouring Burkina Faso and Niger, often inflaming communal conflicts.